mattecologist/TephDev/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example for running a day degree model for *Bactrocera tryoni*, the Queensland Fruit Fly.

 ``` r
 library(TephDev)